-Auto Occupancy Monitoring: The monitoring of screenline auto occupancy is conducted on a three year cycle.
+Auto Occupancy Monitoring: The monitoring of screenline auto occupancy is conducted on an as needed basis to monitor the transportation network.

 Downtown Parking Management and Planning Studies: A Comprehensive Supply and Demand Parking Study was completed on parking facilities in the Downtown area, Haymarket shared parking activity, including metered parking and time limit restriction analysis.
 This Study includes data on all parking locations for on-street parking and off-street parking facilities, as well as parking fees and time restrictions.
 New visualization tools and techniques were employed in identifying parking locations.
 This study was coordinated with the City of Lincoln, Downtown Lincoln Business Association, University of Nebraska-Lincoln Campus and State Building Administration.